RS

 Focus through Interaction

-To reduce cognitive load, I shifted the focus to a single bus at a time rather than overwhelming the user with a full list.
-By tapping specific bus numbers, the card dynamically updates to show arrival times for that route, keeping the interface clean and the user's intent front and centre.
+To prioritise clarity, I shifted the focus to a single bus at a time rather than overwhelming the user with a full list.
+By tapping specific bus numbers, the timeline blocks dynamically update to visually represent arrival times for that route.

 The Single-Tap Goal

-Knowing that time is a commuter's most precious commodity, the entire UI was rebuilt to ensure that a user could reach their core arrival times in just a single tap.
+Knowing that time is precious, the entire UI was redesigned to ensure you could reach your core arrival times in just a single tap.

 Brand Identity